 For buyers interested in paying their agent directly rather than rolling it into financing, contact me to learn how that strategy works in practice.

 Want my specific strategies that keep your money where it belongs—in your pocket?
-Write me directly at [email protected] or schedule a free strategy call.
+Write me directly at [email protected] or visit PropertyPage.io to explore existing listings.

 Also worth noting